zarroboogs/ppp/README.md

 4. Edit `patch.gp4` and set `app_path` to point to your base game package.

 5. Build the patch package with your preferred tool, install it and boot the game.

+[^loose]: Loose files are loaded via a debug function that might be unstable.